leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/collections/collections.rst

    Collections panel.

-All collections that an object has been assigned to are listed in the Properties editor :menuselection:`Object tab --> Collections panel`.
+All collections that an object has been assigned to are listed in the Properties :menuselection:`Object tab --> Collections panel`.

 Add to Collection